nbragin4/cookiecutter/docs/index.rst

-.. cookiecutter documentation master file, created by sphinx-quickstart on Thu Jul 11 11:31:49 2013.
+.. scaffoldrom documentation master file, created by sphinx-quickstart on Thu Jul 11 11:31:49 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Cookiecutter: Better Project Templates
+Scaffoldrom: Better Project Templates
 ======================================

-Cookiecutter creates projects from **cookiecutters** (project templates), e.g. Python package projects from Python package templates.
+Scaffoldrom creates projects from **scaffoldroms** (project templates), e.g. Python package projects from Python package templates.

 Basics
 ------